I ventured into the raw feeding world when my first Dachshund, Chester, was 8.

-- Thawing out enough food for a few days at a time and keeping it in the fridge
+- Thawing out enough food for 2 -3 days at a time and keeping it in the fridge.

-- Get a small freezer for your basement so you can keep more food in your house at a time
+- Get a small freezer for your basement or garage so you can keep more food in your house at a time.

 Darwin’s formula for both lines of raw dog meals is:

 - High in protein, moderate in fats, and low in carbohydrates